The Tales of Beatrix Potter: Development

-The film was given the go ahead by Bryan Forbes during his period as head of production at EMI Films.
-He recalled that the EMI Board were not enthusiastic, and Nat Cohen had never heard of Beatrix Potter, but he had complete artistic control for any movie made with a budget under £1 million so could easily gain approval.
+The film was given the go ahead by Forbes during his period as head of production at EMI Films.
+Forbes recalled that the EMI Board were not enthusiastic, and Nat Cohen had never heard of Beatrix Potter, but Forbes had complete artistic control for any movie made with a budget under £1 million so could easily gain approval.
+"We were extremely lucky," said Brabourne about Forbes.
+Forbes later called it "one of the most original movies ever made".